 - What three things do I appreciate about you?

-It’s common for couples to get to a point in their relationship and wonder how they got there – it’s like when driving to work and not remembering each step of the way.
-Be it career or raising children, your attention can easily and understandably shift to other priorities.
+It’s common for couples to get to a point in their relationship and wonder how they got there; it’s like driving to work on autopilot.
+Your attention can easily and understandably shift to other priorities — your career or otherwise.
 However, there are risks to not having a clear focus on and purpose for your relationship.
-Not having a clear purpose could increase feelings of disconnect and over time, disconnect can begin to feel unbearably lonely.
+Not having a clear purpose could increase feelings of disconnect.
+Over time, the disconnect can begin to feel unbearably lonely.

 A licensed couples therapist can help you and your partner create a clear and concrete purpose for your relationship.
 Our practice offers in-person appointments in Charlotte, NC, and Carefree, AZ.
 We also have virtual sessions available for those who live in Arizona, Florida, North Carolina, South Carolina, or Texas.
 Contact us to get started.

 Footnotes: Ungar, N., Michalowski, V.I., Baehring, S. Pauly, T. Gerstorf, D, et. al. (2021).
 Joint goals in older couples: Associations with goal progress, allostatic load, and relationship satisfaction.
 Frontiers in Psychology, (12).